Marker Logo

 Topics.
 This historical marker is listed in this topic list: War, World II.
 A significant historical year for this entry is 1918.

 Location.
-32° 40.396′ N, 117° 14.469′ W. Marker is in San Diego, California, in San Diego County.
-Marker is on Humphreys Road south of Cabrillo Memorial Drive, on the right when traveling south.
+This marker has been replaced by another marker nearby.
+It was located near 32° 40.396′ N, 117° 14.469′ W. Marker was in San Diego, California, in San Diego County.
+It was in Point Loma.
+It was on Humphreys Road south of Cabrillo Memorial Drive, on the right when traveling south.
 Touch for map.
-Marker is in this post office area: San Diego CA 92106, United States of America.
+Marker was in this post office area: San Diego CA 92106, United States of America.
 Touch for directions.

 Paid Advertisement